zlatozar/coding-sessions/books-code/clrs/dynamic_programming/Readme.md

 Dynamic Programming is a powerful technique that can be used to solve many problems in time O(n2) or O(n3) for which a naive approach would take exponential time.
 Remember that there should be only a polynomial number of different subproblem.

+### When to apply?

+- Optimal substructure

+1. You show that a solution to the problem consists of making a choice.
+Making this choice leaves one or more subproblems to be solved.

+2. You suppose that for a given problem, you are given the choice that leads to an optimal solution.
+You do not concern yourself yet with how to determine this choice.
+You just assume that it has been given to you.

+3. Given this choice, you determine which subproblems ensue and how to best characterize the resulting space of subproblems.

+4. You show that the solutions to the subproblems used within an optimal solution to the problem must themselves be optimal by using a "cut-and-paste" tech- nique.
+You do so by supposing that each of the subproblem solutions is not optimal and then deriving a contradiction.
+In particular, by "cutting out" the nonoptimal solution to each subproblem and "pasting in" the optimal one, you show that you can get a better solution to the original problem, thus contradict- ing your supposition that you already had an optimal solution.
+If an optimal solution gives rise to more than one subproblem, they are typically so similar that you can modify the cut-and-paste argument for one to apply to the others with little effort.

+Optimal substructure varies across problem domains in two ways:

+1. how many subproblems an optimal solution to the original problem uses, and
+2. how many choices we have in determining which subproblem(s) to use in an optimal solution.

+Informally, the running time of a dynamic-programming algorithm depends on the product of two factors: _the number of subproblems overall and how many choices we look at for each subproblem._

+- Overlapping subproblems

+Space of subproblems must be "small" in the sense that a recursive algorithm for the problem solves the same subproblems over and over, rather than always generating new subproblems.
+In contrast, a problem for which a divide-and- conquer approach is suitable usually generates brand-new problems at each step of the recursion.
+Dynamic-programming algorithms typically take advantage of overlapping subproblems by solving each subproblem once and then storing the solution in a table where it can be looked up when needed, using constant time per lookup.